Gluten-Free Baking Basics for Pies and Tarts

 4. Look for Pie Alternatives

 Pie’s not the only game in town, and going gluten-free might be a great excuse to explore some delicious alternatives.
 Crisps, crumbles and buckles have the same bubbly, fruit-forward filling, minus the stress of the crust.
 Typically, these desserts are topped with a sweet, crunchy concoction made from sugar, butter, and some flour or oats.
-Simply use an all-purpose gluten-free flour blend, gluten-free oats, or even ground nuts instead of flour.
+Simply use an all-purpose gluten-free flour blend, gluten-free oats, chestnut flour, or even ground nuts instead of flour.
 These recipes are hugely forgiving, so it’s hard to mess up.

 Skill Level: Moderate